jimenofonseca/WoW-SG/README.md

 - Install the next Arduino dependencies (libraries):

   - ArduinoJson
-  - motor driver library (depending on what unit you buy)
+  - Motor driver library (depending on what unit you buy)
   - DHT sensor library

 ## FAQ